 - Practical Workshop

-To learn more about and/or register for the course and workshop please click on the link(s) below.
+To learn more about and/or apply to attend current offerings of the course and workshop please click on the link(s) below.

 The one-day course provides participants a chance to develop fundamental skills in their ability to assess, educate and treat peripheral facial palsy patients.
 Typical diagnoses include Bell’s palsy, Ramsay-Hunt syndrome, vestibular schwannoma, facial schwannoma, cholesteatoma, parotid cancer, congenital facial palsy and trauma.
 Participants will be provided with a course manual and references.
 At the end of the one-day course, therapists will be able to start a basic assessment and educate an uncomplicated facial patient.
 They are encouraged to refer on to a therapist who has successfully completed the 2-Day Practical Workshop.